 Ivy chanced upon the Happy 50! course while listening to Mr Samuel Ng’s talk show on 95.8FM.
-Intrigued by the course offerings on communication skills, she decided to enrol in it.
+Intrigued by the course offerings on communication skills, she decided to enroll in it.
 While she was unsure about what the impact might be, she really hoped for a positive change in her familial relationships.

 Applying the learnings form the communication class, Ivy, for the first time in her life, asked her children to identify and point out her flaws.
 While this was difficult for her to listen to, doing so helped her to realise the changes she could make to enhance her own communication skills.
 She consciously put aside her feelings and applied herself to use the tips taught in class.
 By listening more and slowly becoming more receptive to differing opinions and ideas, Ivy found herself being more able to understand those around her.
 With time, her relationship with her husband improved significantly, and thoughts of divorce also vanished.

 “It is amazing how these few weeks of class has changed me so much!
 I have become a happier person with positive energy.”
 Ivy exclaimed.

 Ah Gong attends E-Learning?
 No problem!